zhibailin/MasteringEnglish/13-Arm_Yourself_With_Specific_Knowledge.md

 but then my obsession with science combined to create technology and technology businesses __where I found myself.__
 So, very often, your specific knowledge is observ**ed** and often observ**ed** by other people who know you well and [[reveal]]**ed** in situations rather than something that you come up with.

+## Specific Knowledge Is Highly Creative or Technical

+> Specific knowledge can be taught through [[apprenticeships]]

+Naval: __To the extent that__ specific knowledge is taught, it’s on the job.
+It’s through apprenticeships.